EangMengHor/IoT_ESP32-Temp-Relay/Lab4/Readme.md

 ## Step 1 — ESP32 MicroPython Code

-Flash and run the code in bnp280.py on your ESP32 (e.g., using Thonny) This will generate the topic of: /aupp/esp32/random
+Flash and run the code in bnp280.py on your ESP32 (e.g., using Thonny).
+This will generate the topic of: /aupp/esp32/random

 ## Step 2 — Node-RED Setup